-The Group is subject to zakat in accordance with the regulations of the General Authority of Zakat and Tax (GAZT).
+The Group is subject to zakat in accordance with the regulations of the Zakat, Tax and Customs Authority (ZATCA).
 Provision for zakat for the Group and zakat related to the Group's ownership in the Saudi Arabian subsidiaries is charged to the consolidated statement of profit or loss.
 Foreign shareholders in the consolidated Saudi Arabian subsidiaries are subject to income taxes.
 Additional amounts payable, if any, at the finalization of final assessments are accounted for when such amounts are determined.
 The Group and its Saudi Arabian subsidiaries withhold taxes on certain transactions with non-resident parties in the Kingdom of Saudi Arabia as required under Saudi Arabian Income Tax Law.